Find Affordable College Courses

 35% Racial-Ethnic Minorities*

-Liberty University is the 2nd most popular school in the nation for students seeking a graduate certificate in curriculum and instruction.
+Liberty University is the 2nd most popular school in the nation for students seeking a graduate certificate in curriculum & instruction.
 Each year, around 93,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,409 per year, while in-state graduate students, on average, pay $7,847 per year.
-During the 2020-2021 academic year, 147 people received their graduate certificate in curriculum and instruction from Liberty University.
-Of these students, 84% were women and 35% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $15,015 per year, while in-state graduate students, on average, pay $7,740 per year.
+During the most recent year for which we have data, 147 people received their graduate certificate in curriculum & instruction from Liberty University.
+Of these students, 77% were women and 35% were members of underrepresented racial-ethnic groups.

 #4